 The motherboard uses two ounces of copper material for PCB layering.
 This is meant to deliver a better cooling system.
 The motherboard has a type A and a type C USB Gen USB 3.1 Gen2 port for fast data transfer.
 It has 2 PCIe 3.0 slots inbuilt with 4 PCIe 2.0, which can handle your everyday work with effortless ease.
 If hardcore gaming is not your daily bread, this motherboard will suit you just fine.

 Now this one is for those who love their videos in really high definition.
-The Ultra M.2 pushes the data transfer speed 32 gigs per second!
+The Ultra M.2 pushes the data transfer speed to 32 gigs per second!
 It also has solid capacitors to keep it stable and durable.
 The high-density glass fabric reduces the chances of electric shock.
 But the best of it all is that it can support up to three monitors without needing an extra graphics card and the 7.1 HD audio codec coupled with ELNA audio caps give you the best sound experience you can get.

 With all said, the only drawback is that you cannot overclock on this motherboard.
 Apart from that, this motherboard fits the bill for all your needs.

 There are other motherboards out there that deserve shoutouts too for what they offer like Gigabyte B450M DS3H Micro ATX, MSI MAG X570 TOMAHAWK, and many more.
-The bottom line is, you need to buy the motherboards based on the needs and the specifications that should be the primary priority.
+The bottom line is, that you need to buy the motherboards based on the needs and the specifications that should be the primary priority.